-The popularity of Live Chat has been growing amongst all ages but it’s quickly becoming the most desired method of contact especially (and unsurprisingly) for millennials.
-They are more likely to prefer chat over other generations, with two top reasons being limited wait time and convenience.
+Live chat has become the most desired method of contact for millennials.
+They are more likely to prefer chat over other generations, because of the limited wait time and convenience.
 And as the popularity of Black Friday and it's online equivalent Cyber Monday grows all over the world, customer service agents manning live chat services have had to up their game!

 Implementing live chat into your online store isn’t hard (in fact it's as easy as copy pasting a line of code into your website script), but you have to make sure to have the right online sales strategy, which will lay the foundation for effective live chat sales.
 Here are a few simple principles to follow to an ensure efficient live chat service during peak shopping seasons: